PyCQA/flake8-import-order/README.md

 imports in module scope will also be ignored.
 The classification of an import as being non-stdlib of some kind depends on that package actually being installed.

+``I103`` only checks that groups of imports are not consecutive and only takes into account the first line of each import statement.
+This means that multi-line from imports, comments between imports and so on may cause this error not to be raised correctly in all situations.
+This restriction is due to the data provided by the stdlib ``ast`` module.